Hay fever | Mate hei

 • If you do, keep your pet outdoors and out of bedrooms.

-• Wash them regularly.
+• Wash your pet(s) regularly.

 Dust mites

-• Keep your house well ventilated to avoid a build up of moist air inside the house (house dust mites thrive in damp conditions).
+• Keep your house well ventilated to avoid a build-up of moist air inside the house (house dust mites thrive in damp conditions).

 • Choose vinyl or leather furnishings rather than soft covers.